Samiksha-sahu23/RealTime-Mask-Detection/README.md

 2. Download the ZIP file and extract it.

-3. Move the annotations and images folders from the extracted ZIP into the dataset folder
+3. Create a dataset folder like given in the project structure and move the annotations and images folders from the extracted ZIP into the dataset folder.

 ### 3. Points to keep in mind